oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring.md

 Use `admin`/`admin` for credentials and you'll be able to access `http://localhost:8080/cool-cars` as you did before.

-## Have Fun with Spring Boot, Spring Cloud, and Microservices
+## Have fun with Spring Boot and Spring Cloud!

 I hope you liked this tour of how to build Java microservice architectures with Spring Boot and Spring Cloud.
 You learned how to build everything with minimal code, then configure it to be secure with Spring Security, OAuth 2.0, and Auth0 by Okta.